amey1302/UnusualSpends/README.md

-# Credit Card Alert System
+# Unusual Spends

 ## Overview
 This project implements a credit card alert system for detecting unusual spending patterns and triggering alerts to users.
 The system is designed to provide value-added services to credit card users by notifying them when their spending in any particular category is higher than usual.

 ## Problem Statement
-You work at a credit card company and as a value-add they want to start providing alerts to users when their spending in any particular category is higher than usual.
+You work at a credit card company and as a value-add, they want to start providing alerts to users when their spending in any particular category is higher than usual.
  - Compare the total amount paid for the current month, grouped by category with the previous month
  - Filter down to the categories for which the user spent at least 50% more this month than last month
  - Compose an e-mail message to the user that lists the categories for which spending was    unusually high